top of page

 Mission

 Bisagra, the Spanish word for “hinge”, grew out of a vision to open a door for Diné artists and provide a pathway for them to showcase their work in larger, mainstream fashion markets.
 Bisagra’s founder, Judy Campbell Clancy, began working with Mabel Canuto – a talented Diné seamstress—-in 1978 to sew a fashion line of cowboy shirts.
-It was troubling to Campbell Clancy how a people so talented and richly steeped in weaving heritage could experience one of the highest unemployment rates in the country.
+It was troubling to Campbell Clancy how a people so talented and richly steeped in weaving heritage could experience a 67% unemployment rate, one of the highest rates in the country.
 Her work with Canuto became an effort to combat systematic racism and poverty by creating job opportunities within the Dine communities for weavers and other artists.

 This photo of Campbell Clancy and Canuto and her daughter, Belinda Gallegos , along with a whole team of weavers and artists who Canuto trained, was taken in 1982 right at the time that Campbell Clancy established the clothing line “Dineh” in Halchita, Utah.
 “Dineh” was the first attempt to create sustainable jobs within the “cut and sew” industry while highlighting the incredible talent of the Dine' people.